recoveryhub/2021-wanderers/Source/Draft/MJ_TW_018.md

 His words made way against all difficulties.
 “Aye, aye!” cried the crowd, arrested.
 “We in England rule ourselves!
 We and Oliver rule ourselves!”

 Osmund laughed, standing on the churchyard steps.
 His laughter was not bitter, but clear and large.
 “So we say.
 ‘Lo,’ we say, ‘England is free!’
 Freer than we were—that is sooth!
 But not free.
-No more so than is the prisoner who has broken one ward when there are twenty yet to break.
+No more so than is the prisoner who has broken one ward[^7] when there are twenty yet to break.
 Yet is that prisoner freer by just that broken ward, and stronger to work on by the new hope that is in him!
 Let him take courage and break ward after ward!{398}”

 “What ward, now?
 Now, what ward?
 Now shall we have Osmund’s doctrine!”